PYART0/PyART/README.md

 export LD_LIBRARY_PATH="/[path]/understand/scitools/bin/linux64"

-[This is not necessary if we donot use understand]
+[This is not necessary if you donot use understand]

 Python3.6+